Christopher Arumainayagam

 Links

-I am a physical chemist who uses surface chemistry techniques to study radiation chemistry.
+I am a physical chemist who uses surface chemistry techniques to study radiation chemistry, photochemistry, environmental chemistry, and astrochemistry.

 My teaching style involves what is now called guided inquiry.
-The lecture outlines I hand out at the beginning of each lecture require students to fill in the missing material, allowing students to follow along and stay engaged during the lecture.
-Following each lecture, I also provide my students with in-depth notes whose fine-tuning requires a significant amount of my time each semester.
-What is unique about these notes is that I address, often in footnotes, student questions, going back over a decade, elicited from “one-minute” papers.
+The lecture outlines (example) I hand out at the start of each lecture require students to fill in missing material, allowing them to follow along and stay engaged during the lecture.
+After each lecture, I also provide my students with in-depth notes (example), which require a considerable amount of my time each semester to fine-tune.
+What makes these notes unique is that I address student questions elicited from “one-minute” papers going back over three decades.
+Since 2016, I have developed numerous animated concept maps (example), which help learners follow the logical flow of ideas step by step, avoiding information overload.

-I enjoy spending time with my wife and two children, travelling, gardening, and playing table tennis (not ping pong).
-In my younger days, I enjoyed playing cricket, a perversion of which is baseball.
+I enjoy spending time with my wife and two children, traveling, gardening, and playing table tennis.
+In my younger days, I enjoyed playing cricket.

 Education